Eligibility and Availability

 Massachusetts has three categories of net metering facilities:

 Legislation in 2010 introduced an additional definition for "a net metering facility of a municipality or other governmental entity.”
-This type of net-metered facility must be either Class II or Class III, as defined above, and owned by a municipality or governmental entity or the entity must use all of the facility's output.
-Facilities owned by a municipality or other governmental entity up to 10 MW are eligible for net metering.
+This type of net-metered facility must be either Class I, Class II, or Class III, as defined above and owned by a municipality or governmental entity, or the entity must use all of the facility's output.
+Facilities owned by a municipality or other governmental entity up to 10 MW in aggregate capacity are eligible for net metering.

 Aggregate Capacity Limit

 In aggregate, municipal or governmental facilities may not exceed 8% of the distribution company's peak load.
 Private facilities may not exceed 7% of the distribution company's peak load.
-Class I systems under 25 kW are exempt from the private aggregate capacity limit.
+Class I systems equal to and under 25 kW are exempt from the private aggregate capacity limit.
 Other exemptions include Class I (over 25 kW), Class II, and Class III systems that executed an interconnection agreement starting January 1, 2021.
-Massachusetts requires that the utilities report on their aggregate capacity of net-metered facilities regularly, since in some instances utilities may be approaching the caps.
+Class II and Class III systems include those that serve on-site load, generate renewable energy, and are not a municipal or other governmental entity facility).
+Massachusetts requires that the utilities report on their aggregate capacity of net-metered facilities regularly, since in some instances utilities may be approaching the caps

 Because there are aggregate capacity limits in place, the Department of Public Utilities (DPU) passed a "System of Assurance of Net Metering Eligibility" in May 2012 for customers of investor-owned utilities.
 This serves as a net metering queue to help potential net metering customers know in advance if their system will be allowed to net meter or not.
 All investor-owned utility customers subject to the state's aggregate caps that wish to net meter must apply for a "cap allocation" online via the Massachusetts Application for Cap Allocations website.
 There is a $100 application fee, and the applicant must have an Interconnection Service Agreement from the utility.